 Vehicles: Speed limit is 15MPH.
 Private vehicles are confined to areas designated by the Ranger.
 Vehicles must be parked in designated parking areas.
 The Ranger must authorize use of camp vehicles.
-Persons operating or riding, as passengers in a private of camp vehicle must be in a designated seat with a seat belt designed for that purpose.
+Persons operating or riding as passengers in a private or camp vehicle must be in a designated seat with a seat belt designed for that purpose.
 Absolutely NO riding in the back of any open or closed vehicle without proper seating is allowed.

 Live Trees/Ground Cover: Live trees are not to be cut or damaged unless explicit instructions to do so are given by the Ranger.
 Ground cover should generally be left in place.
 Ground cover removed for fire safety should be replaced.
 No fire holes, ditches or grease pits should be dug.

 Alcoholic Beverages/Non-prescribed Drugs: Intoxicating beverages and illicit drugs are not allowed in camp.
 The Ranger and Campmaster have been instructed to enforce this policy and will ask the person(s) in violation to remove themselves from camp permanently.

 Adult Supervision/Curfew: The Standard BSA policy of “two deep leadership” will always be in effect.
 Under no circumstances should Scouts be left unsupervised.
 The hours between 10:00pm and 7:00am should be relatively quiet time so as to respect the rights of others in camp.
 Youth campers should not be outside the immediate vicinity of their campsite during these hours unless under adult supervision.